egregori3/C-Plus-Plus_Article/cpp_pillars.md

 4. Multilevel Inheritance
 5. Hybrid Inheritance (also known as Virtual Inheritance)

+"A base class is one from which others are derived, while a derived class is one defined as an extension of another class."
+"A derived class often overrides one or more of the member functions in the base class, thereby changing the behavior (but not the interface) of that member function.
+A derived class will often also extend the base class by adding new member functions, with or without overriding base class functions."

 #### Single Inheritance
 "In this type of inheritance one derived class inherits from only one base class.
 It is the most simplest form of Inheritance."

+"single inheritance, which is the mechanism by which one class (called the derived class) acquires the properties (data and operations) of another class (called the base class)"

 https://www.youtube.com/watch?v=VmDUgxflYSQ

 #### Multiple Inheritance
 "In this type of inheritance a single derived class may inherit from two or more than two base classes."
+"multiple inheritance, which is the mechanism by which one class acquires the properties of two or more base classes"

 #### Hierarchical Inheritance
 "In this type of inheritance, multiple derived classes inherits from a single base class."